 Personality Assessment and Performance Management

-A critical task for leaders is to ensure that their followers are working efficiently toward the organization’s goals.
-In business, employees whose work is aligned with the organization’s objectives are more productive.
-So-called “performance management processes” are intended to create alignment between the employee’s work and the organization’s goals.
+A critical task for leaders is to ensure that their followers are working efficiently toward the organisation’s goals.
+In business, employees whose work is aligned with the organisation’s objectives are more productive.
+So-called “performance management processes” are intended to create alignment between the employee’s work and the organisation’s goals.

 *This article was authored by Hogan Chief Science Officer Ryne Sherman, and was originally published by Training Industry on December 10, 2018.